kindspirit/fast_af_Array.from-_polyfill/README.md

 In order for Pre-ES6 environments to test if a value is a `Set` either `Object.prototype.toString.call(mySet)` must return `"[object Set]"` (ES6+ behavior) or `mySet instanceof Set` must return true.
 In order for the `instanceof` check to work across global environments, `eval()` must be permitted or an `EvalError` will be thrown only if `mySet` was created via a constructor in a different realm.

-This polyfill also works with ES6+ iterables by checking for and calling the Symbol.iterator method like it says in the spec.
-It first checks for a `[Symbol.iterator]()` method and uses that before checking for a forEach() method.
+This polyfill also works with ES6+ iterables by checking for and calling the `[Symbol.iterator]()` method which if available is what is used rather than any forEach() method.
 It is designed to be a drop-in faster running replacement for ES6's `Array.from()` in modern browsers, and a polyfill in old browsers.
 Since this version checks for a forEach() method, it also works on old data structure libraries like collectionsjs that came out pre-2015.

 Array.of() is also polyfilled in this version since that requires very little additional code.